carpeliam/at-journal-2024/src/entries/at-day-81-wawayanda-shelter-to-warwick-ny.md

 Baby Kong and Colonel.
 We shuttled into town, set up tent at the drive in.
 I got lox and an iced coffee (with half & half).
 Killed time either by chilling out or eating food or both.
 Live Mas arrived, and I caught up with him a bunch.
-Seems we ve changed places a bit, where now he s doing big miles and I m on vacation.
-It s cool.
+Seems we ve changed places a bit, where now he's doing big miles and I m on vacation.
+It's cool.
 Movie was Inside Out 2, and it was fun.
 I ve now seen more movies on trail than I ve seen in much longer off trail, but hey, I m on vacation!
-Hopefully tonight s rain will be more chill than last night s.
+Hopefully tonight's rain will be more chill than last night s.